 End bull burning festivals in Spain.

 0 have signed.
-Let’s get to 50,000!
+Let’s get to 150,000!

-Several thousand bull events including the use of fire take place across eastern Spain (Valencia region, Catalonia, Castellon, Aragon, and occasionally other places) each year.
-Some are big "set piece", macabre spectacles ending in the animal's death.
+Thousands of fire bull events take place across eastern Spain (Valencia region, Catalonia, Castellon, Aragon, and occasionally other regions) each year.
+Some are big "set piece", macabre spectacles ending in the animal's death (or slaughter, if it has been blinded and is therefore worthless).
 In others, the animal is taken away and may be used again, despite its injuries and suffering.
-The events take place wherever they can be arranged - on sports grounds, makeshift stadiums, in the middle of the street.
+The events take place wherever they can be arranged - on sports grounds, makeshift stadiums, and often, simply in the street.

-One of Spain's main newspapers has repeatedly in its editorials called for an end to the use of fire to torture animals.
-To no avail.
-Burning bulls was made illegal in Spain between 1963 and 1977.
-However, with the restoration of post-Franco democracy, it was relegalised and has become one of the predominant forms of bovine torture in the Spanish regions named above.
-There has never been any specific condemnation of the practice from the Spanish Catholic hierarchy or the Holy See.
-Spain strongly rejects foreign criticism over its treatment of animals, hence why this petition seeks an intervention from The Pope and is not addressed to the Spanish Government (it would simply ignore it), which has - quite incredibly - applied for UNESCO recognition of some of the fire bull events as meriting world heritage.
+The number of these events is not declining, despite the bans on the lethal bullfight (but not other forms of animal torture) implemented in Catalonia and the Balearic Islands.
+Yet Spain strongly rejects foreign criticism of its treatment of animals, hence why this petition seeks an intervention from The Pope and is not addressed to the Spanish Government (it would simply ignore it).
+The Spanish government has - quite incredibly - applied for UNESCO recognition of some of the fire bull events as meriting world heritage status.